 and feelings of unorganized labor.
-As organization begins to take any shape at all, it begins to crystallize into some form of a shop-union council wherein the interests of the factory and of the local and district unions are to some extent formally organized.
-In shop union relationship has formally added to it the third relationship of the public.
+As organization be-instituct of human nature to desire to work out things in into some form of a shop-union council wherein the interests of the factory and of the local and district unions are to some extent formally organized.
+In such forms of organizations as the garment trades the shop union relationship has formally added to it the third relationship of the public.

-The questions which come before such a shop-union council divide broadly into questions affecting the conditions of work and questions affecting pay.
-In the shop-union council's consideration of these questions, the findings of the determining boards and of the wage able facts necessarily form the material of the discus-
+council divide broadly into questions affecting the conditions of work and questions affecting pay.
+In the shop-union council's consideration of these questions, the findings of the determining boards and of the wage boards are before it so that here again the best available facts necessarily form the material of the discus-